Natsuki-Endo-GMO/Musi-card/CONTRIBUTING.md

-# Contributing to MusicMEisi
+# Contributing to MusiCard

-Thank you for your interest in contributing to MusicMEisi!
+Thank you for your interest in contributing to MusiCard!
 This document provides guidelines for contributing to this project.

 ## How to Contribute